The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: Introduction

+The effect of helium-enriched mass transfer has previously been studied \citep[e.g.,][]{Delgado:1981}.
+Most authors, however, treat the problem of Case BB helium mass transfer as having originated from a helium star on the helium main sequence, rather than as emerging from previously hydrogen-dominant mass transfer.
+In the latter case, it is specifically binaries formed as a pair from \textit{birth} that experience this mass transfer, with helium-rich material originating from core hydrogen burning in the donor star \citep[e.g.,][]{Renzo:2021}.

+Mass transfer of particularly helium-rich material would result in a binary in which thermohaline mixing becomes important to include.
+This is the process by which an inverted mean molecular weight profile is close to its stability limit due to the temperature gradient \citep[e.g.][]{Ulrich:1972,Kippenhahn:1980, Charbonnel:2007, Angelou:2011, Fraser:2022}.
+Thermohaline mixing was quantitatively introduced by \citet{Ulrich:1972} by analogy to a saline solution such as ocean water \citep{Stern:1960}.
+The inclusion of the thermohaline mixing mechanism allows material with a greater mean molecular weight to settle towards the core of the star, which one expects to become dominant during the accretion of helium-rich material.
+It is commonly included in most binary evolution models \citep[e.g.,][]{Fragos:2023, Sen:2023}.
+However, it is difficult to directly constrain the strength of thermohaline mixing by direct measurement.

+In this work, we investigate both the impact of helium-rich material on an accretor star, and the thermohaline mixing that this induces, with an example binary stellar evolution model.
+Our aim is to demonstrate that it is important to account for the varying composition of material transferred between the donor and accretor in a binary.
+We also aim to determine the effect of the helium-rich material on the accretor and investigate the impact of thermohaline mixing on the resultant composition profiles created in the accretor.

 The structure of this paper is as follows.
-First, in \autoref{sec:numerical_method}, we outline the numerical method used to perform this work.
-In \autoref{sec:response_models}, we present detailed binary evolution models where both stars have been evolved in detail, to demonstrate the impact on the accreting star of the transfer of helium-rich material from a late-main sequence donor.
-In \autoref{sec:future_evolution}, we demonstrate the impact of mass transfer onto companions and show an example of the impact on the accretor's eventual evolutionary path on the Hertzsprung-Russell (HR) diagram where such stars are more luminous and hotter than single-stars with the same total mass.
-In \autoref{sec:prevalence} and \autoref{sec:evolutionary_outcomes}, we discuss what other phenomena could be linked to this, such as the occurrence of an excess of yellow supergiants \citep[YSGs;][]{Beasor:2023,DornWallenstein:2023}, luminous-blue variables \citep[LBVs;][]{Smith:2015}, Be stars and possibly explain the diversity of mixing profiles found by asteroseismology.
-In \autoref{sec:conclusions}, we review and conclude.
+Firstly, in \Cref{sec:numerical_method}, we outline the numerical method used to perform this work.
+In \Cref{sec:response_models}, we present detailed binary evolution models where both stars are evolved in detail, to demonstrate the impact on the accreting star of the transfer of helium-rich material from a late-main sequence donor by presenting a model that allows for the variable composition accretion and another model where the composition of the accreted material is not varied.
+In \Cref{sec:future_evolution}, we analyse and discuss the impact of mass transfer on the accretor and show how it differs from single stars and differs from the non-varying composition accretion.
+In \Cref{sec:prevalence} we estimate how common helium-rich mass transfer is within a stellar population.
+Then in \Cref{sec:evolutionary_outcomes}, we discuss what the accretor models might be observed as and describe some possible implications of such evolution for some open questions in stellar astrophysics.
+Finally, in \Cref{sec:conclusions}, we present our conclusions.